nkdAgility/NKDAgility.com/site/content/resources/blog/2007/2007-03-27-teamplain-install-and-initial-views/index.md

 resourceType: blog
 slug: teamplain-install-and-initial-views
 aliases:
   - /blog/teamplain-install-and-initial-views
 tags:
   - vs2005
 categories:
   - install-and-configuration
-coverImage: metro-visual-studio-2005-128-link-1-1.png
+preview: metro-visual-studio-2005-128-link-1-1.png
 ---

 Well, I got TeamPlain installed in about 30 seconds on my dev servers.
 In fact, it went so well that after about 10 minutes of messing around with it, I installed it in production as well.